bopbi/Android-REST-Client/README.md

 Android-REST-Client
 ===================

-an Android REST Client utility, basicly this is a utility to make accessing web service a lot easier
+an Android REST Client utility, basically this is a utility to make accessing web service a lot easier

 code originally from: http://lukencode.com/2010/04/27/calling-web-services-in-android-using-httpclient/